There are many banks and different types of banking systems in today’s world. Sometimes people get confused about some terms related to banking.

 The investment banking system does not have very high customer support because there is an increased risk in their banking system because of weak regulatory requirements.

-As it deals with both public and private sectors, it maintains security very precisely by not disclosing any investment-related information.
+As it deals with public and private sectors, it maintains security precisely by not disclosing any investment-related information.

 Main Differences Between Corporate Banking and Investment Banking

-- Investment banks earn money through the charge they take after delivering advisory services.
-In contrast, Corporate banks make money through the interest they take from big Corporates after providing them required loans.
+3. Investment banks earn money through the charge they take after delivering advisory services.
+In contrast, Corporate banks make money through the interest they take from big Corporates after providing them with required loans.

-- Investment banking involves a high commission rate depending on their client as they charge for their services.
-But in Corporate banking, the low or moderate commission is involved as there is no pre-investment.
+5. Investment banking involves a high commission rate depending on the client as they charge for their services.
+But in Corporate banking, a low or moderate commission is involved as there is no pre-investment.

 Chara Yadav holds MBA in Finance.
 Her goal is to simplify finance-related topics.
 She has worked in finance for about 25 years.
 She has held multiple finance and banking classes for business schools and communities.
 Read more at her bio page.